Cookie Dough Cheesecake Bars with Pecan Crust

 Now it’s ready to cut into squares:

-Here is a full video of the process.
+Below is the printable recipe and a full video of the process.
 Enjoy!

 Cookie Dough Cheesecake Bars